Ashley Hay

 Ashley Hay (born 1971) is an Australian writer.
-She has won awards for both her nonfiction science writing and her novels. she is editor of the Griffith Review.
+She has won awards for both her nonfiction science writing and her novels.
+From 2018 to 2022 she was editor of the Griffith Review.

 Career

 Hay is the author of three novels, including The Railwayman's Wife, joint winner of the 2013 Colin Roderick Award and the 2014 People's Choice Award at the New South Wales Premier's Literary Awards.

 She won The Bragg UNSW Press Prize for Science Writing in 2016 for her essay "A Forest at the Edge of Time", having previously been a runner-up to Jo Chandler for the inaugural award in 2012.

 Hay was appointed editor of the Griffith Review in 2018, while founding editor Julianne Schultz took on the publisher's role.
+She left in 2022.

 Hay's essays and reviews have been published in journals such as The Adelaide Review, Australian Book Review, The Bulletin, Griffith Review, The Independent Monthly, Island, Southerly and Sydney Pen Magazine, as well as in The Sydney Morning Herald and The Australian newspapers.